What you need to know

 Theatre includes: The Constituent, Present Laughter, The Caretaker, The Master Builder, Future Conditional, High Society, Electra, The Norman Conquests, Hedda Gabler, OLD VIC: IN CAMERA — A Christmas Carol, Faith Healer, Three Kings, Lungs (The Old Vic); Girl from the North Country (The Old Vic/West End/Broadway/Worldwide); Groundhog Day, A Christmas Carol — Tony Award for Best Sound Design for a Play (The Old Vic/Broadway); Wise Children (The Old Vic/UK tour); Matilda the Musical — Olivier Award for Best Sound (RSC/West End/Broadway/Worldwide); Hamnet (RSC/West End); Shakespeare in Love (West End); The Artist (Theatre Royal Plymouth); Hex, The Light Princess, Amen Corner (National Theatre); Wuthering Heights (National Theatre/UK & International tour); Buddha of Suburbia (RSC); North By Northwest, Blue Beard (UK tour); Malory Towers (York Theatre Royal/UK tour); Twelfth Night, A Midsummer Night’s Dream (Shakespeare’s Globe).

-David Grindrod CDG for Grindrod & Burton Casting
+Grindrod Burton Casting

 Jessica Ronane CDG